lovasoa/pagelabels-py/README.md

 ```

 #### Add a new page index to the PDF
-This adds a new index to the file `/tmp/test.pdf`,
+This reads the file `/tmp/test.pdf`,
+and creates a copy of it with new page labels
 without deleting the ones that may already exist.
 The new index will take effect from the 1st page of the PDF,
 will be composed of uppercase roman numerals, preceded by the string "Intro ",